 The top benefits of risk-based internal auditing

 Due to the frequent nature of risk-based audits, they can help to fill knowledge gaps and educate members of staff who manage risk controls day-to-day.
-Plus, regular reporting keeps risk compliance at the forefront of everyone’s minds, as opposed to it being an annual tick box exercise that is quickly forgotten about after the fact.
+Plus, regular reporting keeps risk compliance at the forefront of everyone’s minds, as opposed to it being an annual tick box exercise that is quickly forgotten about.

 By scoping audits in the context of a risk management framework, it is far easier to identify the priority of risks based on indicators such as risk velocity and severity.
 This enables businesses to understand the consequences of their actions in relation to each risk, and where opportunities for advancement may lie to mitigate any future risks.